ThomasMBury/ewstools/README.md

 'statsmodels>=0.12.0',
 'scipy>=1.5.0',
 ```
-and are should be installed automaticaly with the above commands.
-To use any of the deep learning functionality, you will also need to install [TensorFlow](https://www.tensorflow.org/install) v2.0.0 or later.
+and should be installed automatically.
+To use any of the deep learning functionality, you will need to install [TensorFlow](https://www.tensorflow.org/install) v2.0.0 or later.

 To install the latest *development* version of *ewstools*, use the command
 ```